ljbade/wolf4sdl/README.txt

  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
  - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.
- - Thanks to Codetech for his help on Code::Blocks and Dev-C++.

 Licenses: